 Shulman's forecast says that housing starts will reach a run rate of 1.6 million units by mid-2015 and home prices will continue to rise.
 Specifically, housing starts are expected to increase from the 782,000 units recorded in 2012 to 1.03 million in 2013 and 1.35 million in 2014, reaching 1.56 million by 2015.
 Multi-family housing starts will continue to rise, with an excess of 400,000 units a year being started in both 2014 and 2015.

 The California forecast

-The UCLA Anderson Forecast is one of the most widely watched and often-cited economic outlooks for California and the nation and was unique in predicting both the seriousness of the early-1990s downturn in California and the strength of the state's rebound since 1993.
-More recently, the Anderson Forecast was credited as the first major U.S. economic forecasting group to declare the recession of 2001.
+The UCLA Anderson Forecast is one of the most widely watched and often-cited economic outlooks for California and the nation and was unique in predicting both the seriousness of the downturn in California in the early 1990s and the strength of the state's rebound that began in 1993.
+The Anderson Forecast also was credited as the first major U.S. economic forecasting group to declare the recession of 2001.

-The UCLA Anderson School of Management, established in 1935, is regarded among the leading business schools in the world.
-UCLA Anderson faculty are ranked No. 1 in "intellectual capital" by Business Week and are renowned for their teaching excellence and research in advancing management thinking.
-Each year, UCLA Anderson provides management education to more than 1,600 students enrolled in M.B.A., fully-employed M.B.A., executive M.B.A. and doctoral programs, and to more than 2,000 professional managers through executive education programs.
-Combining highly selective admissions, varied and innovative learning programs, and a worldwide network of 37,000 alumni, UCLA Anderson develops global leaders.
+The UCLA Anderson School of Management, founded in 1935, is regarded among the very best business schools in the world.
+UCLA Anderson faculty members are globally renowned for their teaching excellence and research in advancing management thinking.
+Each year, UCLA Anderson provides a distinctive approach to management education to more than 1,800 students enrolled in its M.B.A., fully-employed M.B.A., executive M.B.A., global executive M.B.A. for Asia Pacific, global executive M.B.A. for the Americas, master of financial engineering, doctoral and executive education programs.
+Combining selective admissions, varied and innovative learning programs, and a worldwide network of 35,000 alumni, UCLA Anderson develops and prepares global leaders.